The Australian Whale Sanctuary has been established to protect all whales and dolphins found in Australian waters.

 Research permits may only be issued by the Minister for the Environment and Water after appropriate consideration of all the impacts of the activity have been taken into account.

 Permits cannot be issued to kill a whale, dolphin or porpoise or to take one for live display.

 In all Australian waters, including state and territory waters, the EPBC Act regulates actions that will have, or are likely to have, a significant impact on all listed threatened and migratory species.

-Proposed actions that may have a significant impact on any of these species should be referred to the Minister for the Environment, Heritage and the Arts, who will decide whether the action requires environmental assessment.
+Proposed actions that may have a significant impact on any of these species should be referred to the Minister for the Environment and Water, who will decide whether the action requires environmental assessment.